JackD2000/JC2MP-Scripts/_motd/README.md

 This plugin was created by [Catlinman](https://twitter.com/Catlinman_) for the [Just Cause 2: Multiplayer mod](http://jc-mp.com).

-It's main use is to give players a quick outline of the server once they join.
+The purpose of the plugin is to give players a quick outline of the server once they join.

 Commands
 --------